-Marguns–Celerina Fairy-Tale Trail
+Marguns–Celerina Fairytale Trail

-Anyone wishing to explore the Engadin nature at a faster pace will certainly get a thrill out of these huge scooters with mountain bike wheels: they are smooth-running, easy to steer and fast.
-Not to mention a pretty adventurous way of negotiating the trail from the Marguns top station at 2,273m down the mountainside to Celerina.
+Anyone wishing to explore the Engadin nature at a faster pace will certainly get a thrill out of these huge scooters with mountain-bike wheels.
+They are smooth-running, easy to steer and fast – not to mention a pretty adventurous way of negotiating the trail from the Marguns top station at 2,273 m (7,457.3 ft) down the mountainside to Celerina.
 The natural path leads through flower-filled Alpine meadows.
-When you reach the forest, it is worth putting your foot on the brake and taking a deep breath – the fragrance in the air is so divine that you wish you could put it in a bottle and take it home with you.Back
+When you reach the forest, it is worth putting your foot on the brake and taking a deep breath.
+The fragrance in the air is so divine that you wish you could put it in a bottle and take it home with you.Back